chef/chef-web-docs/content/install_windows.md

 ## Installation Methods

-There are several methods available to install Chef Infra Client, depending on the needs of your organization
+There are several methods available to install Chef Infra Client depending on the needs of your organization.

 {{% windows_install_overview %}}